 < Back to Articles

-A frequent question we receive at the workshop is, “How does string varnish impact the tone, feel, and durability of natural gut strings?”
+A frequent workshop question is, “How does string varnish impact the tone, feel, and durability of natural gut strings?”

 Tone and Sound Quality